The user-agent-utils java library can be used to parse HTTP requests in real-time or to analyze log files and gather information about the user-agent.

 Where can I report bugs or make feature requests?

 This project is not accepting issues or change requests any longer.
+Feel free to fork it, make your own changes and release updates yourself.

 When handling requests on a web-server, consider if you need both the browser and operating system or if one of the two gives you enough information.
 As the parsing uses an ordered tree structure, performance depends a lot on the type of clients making the requests.
 The most common browsers and operating systems will be parsed faster than exotic ones.
 Consider caching the results temporarily.